samoyed-health-foundation/website/site/content/diseases/portosystemic-shunts-living-with.md

 ---
 title: Portosystemic Shunts - Living With
 ---
-Amy’s Story
+**Amy’s Story  **

 I had bought Amy from another breeder intending to show, do agility and eventually breed from her, she had seemed a perfectly normal puppy, and grew well.
 She had always been a good eater, was extremely active, well muscled and so full of energy.
-From a young age she did suffer from allergies and eventually ended up on hyposenitization vaccines.
+From a young age she did suffer from allergies and eventually ended up on hyposensitization vaccines.
 Amy had a strange little quirk of standing in her water bowl after running around.
 When she was about 12 months of age she had a high temperature and ended up spending the morning at the vet clinic on a drip, given antibiotics she was back to normal very quickly.
 From time to time she would have a re occurrence of these temperatures ranging from mild to high.
 She also suffered 3 episodes of bleeding from the mouth/nose over a 12 month period.

  On the June long weekend in 2015 I took her again to the vet there was something just not right with her but nothing you could really put your finger on, again she had a temperature and a rapid heart rate, the next day the vet started further testing, x-rays showed nothing, but her blood was a little slow to clot.
 All blood tests that had been done up to that point in time had not shown much, mainly an elevated white blood count.
 Amy did start to become difficult to handle around her mouth at that time, I could no longer give her pills easily she would lock her jaw and then grab my hand in her mouth holding it very hard, the day she had x-rays she bit the vet when he tried to look inside her mouth, this was really uncharacteristic behaviour she was normally such a sweet natured dog.
 Amy was sent home with Vit K but we still had no answers I was told to bring her back in a couple of days for more intensive testing, but before that could happen my son found her collapsed in the middle of the night.